-To be published every alternate Wednesday, the fortnightly newspaper launching in August 2018, will be your definitive guide to all things ethnic and multicultural in New Zealand.
+To be published every alternate Wednesday, the fortnightly newspaper launched on August 1, 2018, is your definitive guide to all things ethnic and multicultural in New Zealand.

 At last count, Aotearoa had 213 ethnic groups calling it home.
 Unfortunately though, inspite of all the good intentions of average Kiwis, and efforts put in by government, ethnic communities in New Zealand still feel "alienated", "left out", or "voiceless".
 What aids such a feeling - and this is a general consensus - is that the ethnic issues, news, views, struggles, successes, or celebrations, don't find adequate representation in the country's public discourse.